Mission: To create a robust performing arts community so that I, and anyone who wants to, can play in it.

 On November 14, 2105, Her Majesty Adelhait of Atlantia agreed to allow me to lead the Atlantia Performing Arts Guild while my old friend Master Corun Macandra was serving another Queen and troupe in learning to properly pronounce the queen’s English (Corun letter).
 On December 20, 2015, we launched the rebirth of the guild with my Atlantia Performing Arts Guild FINAL plan, which got plenty of healthy discussion and support such that I expect the rebirth to grow into a rambunctious toddler and feisty teenager throughout 2016.

-- Musica Subterranea’s 5th CD of SCA Dance Music will be released at the SCA 50 Year event on June 18
+- Musica Subterranea’s 5th CD of SCA Dance Music was released at the SCA 50 Year event on June 18

-- I’ll write the Complete Anachronist for Commedia dell’ Arte vol. 2 to be published in October 2016
+- I wrote the Complete Anachronist #173 on “Bringing Commedia dell’ Arte to Life” published in October 2016

-- Vol. 1 will be written by my friend Luceta di Cosimo to be published in July 2016
+- The CA #172 on “Early Commedia Characters and Scenarios” was written by my friend Luceta di Cosimo and published in July 2016

-- I’m creating and running the Performing Arts Program at the SCA 50 Year Celebration event in Indianapolis, June 17-27, 2016
+- I created and ran the Performing Arts Program at the SCA 50 Year Celebration event in Indianapolis, June 17-27, 2016

-- I’m running the Pennsic Commedia All Stars troupe for the 3rd year and co-leading the Commedia and Physical Theater track at Pennsic for the 4th year at Pennsic
+- I ran the Pennsic Commedia All Stars troupe for the 3rd year and co-led the Commedia and Physical Theater track at Pennsic for the 4th year at Pennsic

 All along, I’ve been teaching a great many classes in Commedia dell’ Arte, SCA dance, and how to organize and run performing arts activities in the SCA.
 I’ve been performing and directing commedia with i Firenzi, growing the Commedia track at Pennsic, growing the Commedia community throughout the SCA, and squeezing in periodic musical experiences playing cello and singing with bards.
 I occasionally get out my puppets or stilts for fun.